About the Program

 Students are required to complete the following courses, none of which count toward major requirements, with a letter grade:

-- UGIS 192B or PSYCH 199 Students applying to the honors program will be research apprentices in the laboratory of their intended faculty sponsors.
-To prepare for this, students must have a minimum of 2 units of UGIS 192 or Psych 199 on their transcript prior to applying for the honors program.
+- UGIS 192B or PSYCH 199 Students applying to the honors program must have experience as a research apprentice in a Psychology lab or in a related field.
+To demonstrate this preparation, students must have a minimum of 2 units of UGIS 192 or Psych 199 on their transcript prior to applying for the honors program.
 It is recommended that students begin as a research assistant in their sophomore or junior year.

-- PSYCH 102 Statistics for Psychological Research is a 3 unit upper division course that is designed to introduce students to the data analysis techniques researchers using the field of psychology.
+- PSYCH 102 Statistics for Psychological Research is a 3 unit upper division course that is designed to introduce students to the data analysis techniques researchers use in the field of psychology.
 This course is only offered in fall and may be taken as early as the junior year.
-Completion of PSYCH 101 is a required prerequisite to this course.

 - PSYCH H194A / PSYCH H194B Honors students are required to concurrently enroll in Psychology H194A-B (2 units per semester), the honors seminar, in their senior year.
 This course provides excellent supplemental background and support for preparing the thesis.